eda-ricercatore/bibtex-analytics/README.md

 #	Future Work

+Complete the work on data analytics, including predictive analytics.

 + Perform miscellaneous tasks to clean up the BibTeX file.
 + Check if the ampersand is surrounded by curly braces and set to the normal